rkoshak/openhab-rules-tools/time_utils/README.md

 # Time Utils
-A series of utility functions useful for manipulating representations of time durations.
+A series of utility functions useful for manipulating representations of time and urations.

 # Purpose
 There are many ways to represent time durations.